linroger/Finance-Notes-and-Marginalia/Financial Markets/Financial Engineering and Arbitrage in the Financial Markets/PART I RELATIVE VALUE BUILDING BLOCKS/Chapter 5 Options on Prices and Hedge-Based Valuation/Binomial Option Pricing.md

 Let us make a few more observations.
 First, the hedge ratios are the same as in the zero interest case, but the borrowing/lending grows period to period and makes a difference in the final apportioning of the proceeds at expiry.

 Second, a positive interest rate raised the price of the call and lowered the price of the put.
 (Examples 2b and 3b relative to 2a and 3a).
-This is because a call seller borrows money to buy. stock incurring a cost, while a put seller lends money after [[Short Selling|shorting]] a stock accruing interest.
+This is because a call seller borrows money to buy. stock incurring a cost, while a put seller lends money after [shorting](../Chapter%202%20-%20Spot%20Markets/Short%20Selling.md) a stock accruing interest.
 So the cost of manufacturing the final payoff increases for the short call hedger and decreases. for the short put hedger.

 Thirdly, the price of the call and the put in our example was the same (Examples 2b and 3b).
 This was not a coincidence.
-The [[Call and Put Payoffs at Expiry|strike price]] on both options was equal to. $\$55$ .
+The [strike price](Call%20and%20Put%20Payoffs%20at%20Expiry.md) on both options was equal to. $\$55$ .
 This is the forward price of the stock for delivery on the expiry date, equal to the spot price of the stock, $\$50$ , times a future value factor reflecting the cost-of-carry, i.e.. $50\times(1+0.10)=\$55$

-This confirms our prior assertion, before we knew anything about option [[Arbitrage Pricing of Derivatives|pricing]], that a call and a put struck at a forward will have the same cost, so that one can manufacture the forward by buying a call and selling a put struck at the [[Forward Contracts and Forward Prices|forward price]].
+This confirms our prior assertion, before we knew anything about option [pricing](../../../Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md), that a call and a put struck at a forward will have the same cost, so that one can manufacture the forward by buying a call and selling a put struck at the [forward price](../../../Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%2011/Forward%20Contracts%20and%20Forward%20Prices.md).

 Let us further show that the last property will hold no matter how volatile the stock is between now and expiry.
 Suppose that instead of potential outcomes of $\$70$ or $\$20$ , the stock is perceived to have potential outcomes of $S_{u p}=\S80$ or $S_{d n}=\$15$ The stock is more volatile and is thus riskier.
 We follow our recipe using the interest rate of $10\%$ .
 The forward value of the stock is still the same $\$55$